 The charity welcomes research applications from areas across women’s reproductive and gynaecological health that seeks to save lives and improve the health of women, girls and babies.

 It usually puts out two different research calls each year but due to COVID-19 the usual schedule will be disrupted in 2021.

 The Doctoral Studentships scheme enables researchers to undertake humanities or social science doctoral degrees in any area of health.

 They are changing the funding schemes to support a new strategy.

 A simplified set of funding schemes will be open for applications in summer.

 The following two articles might be of interest to colleagues in the Starting Well community:

 The NIHR Nursing & Midwifery Incubator is pleased to announce that in partnership with the Research Design Service it has created a virtual advisory service to help aspiring clinical academic nurses and midwives to advance their research careers.

-The service is first being piloted in 3 regions in England – North West, East Midlands and the South East.
-The pilot will run and be evaluated for about 6 months before it is rolled out to all other areas of England.
+The service is first being piloted in three regions in England – North West, East Midlands and the South East.
+The pilot will run and be evaluated for about six months before it is rolled out to all other areas of England.
 Take a look at the pilot.